-- (a) Preparation and presentation of the general purpose water accounting report in accordance with AWAS 1; and - (b) Managing the water assets and water liabilities of the water report entity. - A7.
+- A11.
+The responsible party is defined in relation to the preparation and presentation of the general purpose water accounting report. - A12.
+In many situations, the responsible party will be accountable for both: - (a) Preparation and presentation of the general purpose water accounting report in accordance with AWAS 1; and - (b) Managing the water assets and water liabilities of the water report entity. - A13.
 However, in some situations, the responsible party may not be accountable for managing the water assets and water liabilities of the water report entity.
 For example, the responsible party may be required to prepare a general purpose water accounting report for a river system comprising several rivers and wetlands that are managed by other parties.
 The responsible party may require information to be provided by the parties that manage the water assets and water liabilities within the river system to assist the responsible party in preparing the general purpose water accounting report.
 The responsible party may seek representations from the other parties regarding the information provided.

 ASAE 3000 (Ref: Para.
-10, 16)
+11, 16)

-A8.
-ASAE 3000 includes a number of requirements that apply to all assurance engagements, including engagements in accordance with this Standard.
+A14.
+ASAE 3000 includes requirements that apply to assurance engagements (other than audits or reviews of historical financial information), including engagements in accordance with this Standard.
 In some cases, this Standard may include additional requirements or application material in relation to those topics.